 Ridesharing Insurance: Are You Covered?

-Personal car insurance policies generally exclude coverage for business use or "driving for hire," so you may depend on TNC's contingent coverage.
-However, in at least one ridesharing company, certain insurance coverage is available only when the driver picks up a passenger - not when he's on route to a pick-up.
-If you're a rideshare driver, talk with your insurance agent to see if you need more coverage.
+If you are a driver: Personal car insurance policies generally exclude coverage for business use or "driving for hire," so you may depend on TNC's contingent coverage.
+Make sure to talk with your insurance agent to see if you need more coverage.

 Car Accidents: How to File a Claim